chaohuang/mirror_mmetric/README.md

                      for comparisons.

  ibsm mode options:
+      --ibsmResolution arg     Resolution of the image buffer. (default:
+                               2048)
-      --ibsmResolution arg    Resolution of the image buffer. (default: 2048) --ibsmCameraCount arg   Number of virtual cameras to be used per frame.
+      --ibsmCameraCount arg    Number of virtual cameras to be used per frame. (default: 16)
-                              (default: 16)
       --ibsmRenderer arg       Use software or openGL 1.2 renderer.
 Value in [sw_raster, gl12_raster]. (default: sw_raster)
-      --ibsmDisableCulling    Set option to disables the backface culling.
+      --ibsmDisableCulling     Set option to disable the backface culling.
+      --ibsmDisableReordering  Set option to disable automatic oriented reordering of input meshes, can be usefull if already done previously to save very small execution time.
       --ibsmOutputPrefix arg   Set option with a proper prefix/path system to dump the color shots as png images (Warning, it is extremly time consuming to write the buffers, use only for debug).

  pcc mode options:
       --singlePass          Force running a single pass, where the loop is